 Initially, Courbet aimed for conventional success by exhibiting at the Salon, even winning a gold medal for his 1849 entry.
 After he showed A Burial at Ornans, however official approval evaporated.
 Instead, this landmark Realist picture was savagely criticized for being too large, too ugly and too meaningless.
 Worse still, in light of the recent 1848 Revolution, the artist was suspected of having a political agenda.

 Gustave Courbet revealed in the furor.
 In the following years, he gained greater recognition abroad but remained antagonistic towards the French Establishment.
 He refused to exhibit at the 1855 World Fair, turned down the offer of a Legion of Honor and served as a Councilor in the Paris Commune.
 The latter proved his undoing and was forced to spend his final years exiled in Switzerland

 Gustave Courbet In Search of New Heroes.

 In 1855 can be considered a pivotal year of the Realism Art movement in France.
-This was the year that Gustave Courbet set up his own makeshift Pavilion, the Pavilion du Realisme, opposite the Paris salon, to show a large number of works that had been rejected by the official exhibit.
+This was the year that Gustave Courbet set up his own makeshift show, the Pavilion du Realisme, opposite the official Paris Salon, to show a large number of works that had been rejected by the official exhibit.
 His initiative pointed to the existence of a movement that had already been active for several years, but had not yet been given a name or acknowledged by the critics.

 Courbet, however, does not produce a mere external imitation but attempts to identify with all aspects of reality.
 The dark, heavy paintings of subjects that were often unsavory or even obscene were in conflict with the bourgeois ideals and, therefore, not well received by critics at the beginning.